codeforkjeff/dbt-sqlite/README.md

 ## Building the digest extension for SQLite

-For snapshots to work, you need to build the `digest` extension.
+For snapshots to work, you need to build the `digest` extension to get an `md5()` function.
 On Ubuntu, run:

 ```
 git clone https://github.com/mpdn/sqlite-digest